What is the Institutional Animal Care and Use Committee?

 What is an Animal Care and Use Protocol?

-The Animal Care and Use Protocol is a document that describes, in detail, how an investigator will utilize animals in their proposed research.
-The protocol application asks questions directly related to animal use requirements set forth by the regulatory agencies defined above.
-Once the form is completed by the investigator, it should then be submitted via email to the Institutional Animal Care and Use Committee (IACUC) office at firstname.lastname@example.org.
-The application will then go through both an administrative and veterinary pre-review process prior to being assigned to a fully convened IACUC meeting for review.
-If administrative details or required sections are left blank, the IACUC coordinator may contact you to request this information prior to placing the protocol on an agenda.
-Once feedback from the meeting is sent, all requested modifications must be addressed prior to final protocol approval.
+The Animal Care and Use Protocol describes, in detail, how an investigator will utilize animals in their proposed research.
+The ICON system walks the investigator through establishing building blocks (research team, substances, procedures) that are ultimately assembled into one or more experiments conducted within the research project.
+The SmartForm asks questions directly related to animal use requirements set forth by the regulatory agencies defined above.
+Once the protocol is submitted to the Institutional Animal Care and Use Committee (IACUC) office through the ICON online system, it will undergo both an administrative and veterinary pre-review process prior to being assigned to a fully convened IACUC meeting for review.
+If additional administrative or veterinary details are needed, the IACUC coordinator or veterinarian may contact you to request this information prior to placing the protocol on an agenda.
+Once the protocol is reviewed by the committee, feedback from the meeting is sent.
+All requested modifications must be addressed prior to final protocol approval.
 No animals may be ordered or research procedures conducted prior to the receipt of IACUC approval.

 When should an Animal Care and Use protocol be submitted to the IACUC?